Library Access Policy

 - Jet Propulsion Laboratory (JPL) interns

 In addition, users with a legitimate need to use the specialized collections at Caltech may apply for a Guest Reader card.
-Graduate level status and the recommendation of two members of the Caltech Faculty or administration is required.
+Graduate level status and the recommendation of a tenured Caltech Faculty or administration is required.
 Application is initiated at the Sherman Fairchild Library circulation desk between the hours of 8am and 4:30pm, Monday through Friday.
 Please call ahead (626-395-6401) to verify staff availability.
 Applicants will be notified by mail following review of their application (approximately two weeks from date of application).

 Guest reader card holders are not permitted to let other visitors into the Sherman Fairchild Library.
 If a guest reader card holder does this, their card may be revoked.